Steve Smith Sr.: 2001 season

 The Carolina Panthers chose Smith in the third round (74th overall) during the 2001 NFL draft.

 Smith spent a majority of his rookie season as a kick and punt returner, leading all rookies in net yardage with 1,994 yards, and landing in fourth place among all NFL players behind Priest Holmes, Marshall Faulk, and Derrick Mason.
 In his first play as a professional, Smith returned the opening kickoff of the first game of the season for a touchdown.
-Smith also had 10 catches for 154 yards, and rushed 4 times for 43 yards.
+Smith also had ten catches for 154 yards, and rushed four times for 43 yards.

 However, the team finished 1–15, winning only their season opener against the Minnesota Vikings.
+He was named to the NFL All-Rookie Team.
+He earned first team All-Pro and Pro Bowl honors.

 2002 season

 During the 2002 NFL season, Smith earned a starting position as a wide receiver and continued as the team's kick returner and punt returner.
-Smith finished the 2002 season with 54 receptions for 872 yards and 3 touchdowns.
+In Week 4, in a road game against the Green Bay Packers, he had five receptions for 116 yards for his first game going over 100 yards.
+On November 18, 2002, Smith attacked practice squad player Anthony Bright during a film session after Bright asked for a play to be shown again, which angered Smith.
+Bright was hospitalized for two days while Smith was arrested and charged with misdemeanor assault.
+Teammate Isaac Byrd visited Bright in the hospital and said "Half [his] face was swollen and his left eye was closed ... you'd have thought there was a bulldozer in Steve's fist."
+Smith was suspended for one game by the Panthers.
+In Week 14, he had five receptions for 144 yards and a receiving touchdown to go with two punt return touchdowns in the 52–31 win over the Cincinnati Bengals.
+He earned NFC Special Teams Player of the Week for his game against the Bengals.
+Smith finished the 2002 season with 54 receptions for 872 yards and three touchdowns.
 His 55 punt returns and two punt return touchdowns led the NFL.